RawBData/Checkoff/README.md

         t.index ["username"], name: "index_users_on_username", unique: true
     end
 ```
-- A List which can contain a reference to task objects.
+- A List which can contain a reference to the aurthor id.

 ```ruby
     create_table "lists", force: :cascade do |t|